dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   Skip running VACUUM ANALYZE on the target database once a table has been copied, its indexes have been created, and constraints installed.

+--skip-analyze

+  Skip running ``vacuumdb --analyze-only`` on the source database to update statistics that are required when estimating table sizes.

+  This option is useful only when using ``--estimate-table-sizes`` and the user runs the relevant ANALYZE command manually before running pgcopydb.

 --skip-db-properties